3 Top FTSE 250 Shares to Watch in 2023

 The UK’s FTSE 250 index is comprised of 250 mid-cap companies listed on the London Stock Exchange (LSE).
 The index is full of a diverse range of stocks which provide investors with both growth and income opportunities.

-In this article, we will examine two of the top FTSE 250 shares that investors should consider adding to their portfolios in 2022.
+In this article, we will examine 3 top FTSE 250 shares for investors to watch in 2023.

 What Is the FTSE 250?

 The FTSE 250 is the UK’s second tier stock index, after the FTSE 100.
 Whilst the FTSE 100 is comprised of the 100 largest companies by market capitalisation listed on the LSE, the FTSE 250 is made up of the next 250 largest companies.

 As such, many of the companies are much smaller than the FTSE 100 constituents, which can offer investors better opportunities for growth.

 Although the FTSE 100 is usually deemed the UK’s benchmark index, many of the companies within it are international corporations which draw the majority of their revenue from overseas.
 The FTSE 250, on the other hand, is far more domestically focused and, for that reason, is viewed by many as a better gauge for the health of the UK economy.

 If you are interested in learning more about the differences and similarities between the FTSE 100 and the FTSE 250, you can read our other article:

 Interested in learning more about trading?
 Why not sign up for one of our trading webinars?
 These live trading sessions take place three times a week and are absolutely free!
 Click the banner below to see the upcoming schedule and register for a webinar today!